 The reception was followed by a dramatic trumpet salute and raising of the shades, unveiling of the new atrium where dinner was served.
 During the reception, we projected key words relating to the initiatives on those same curtains.
 As guests entered the atrium they were surrounded by moving lights, music, and presentations from the 29-foot-wide LED screen-backed stage.
 Everything was coordinated and appropriate to the goals of the evening.
 Robotic lights were even programmed to shine on key donors as they were recognized.

 Following a celebratory dinner and donor recognition, guests were invited to exit through a rotunda for a final experiential activity.
 They were invited to cast their vote in support of future initiatives.
-Each vote triggered a lighting display that many described as an art installation.
+Each exit survey vote triggered a lighting display that many described as an art installation.
 Photos by Tom Fitzsimmons.

 We were honored to support this event and appreciate the positive reactions we received.